 - Wirzberger, M. (2021).
 ACTrain@School: Can we bring AI to the classroom to foster self-regulated learning?.
 In EARLI 2021 – Online.
 [PDF]

-- Wirzberger, M., Schneider, S., & Rey, G. D. (in revision).
+- Wirzberger, M., Schneider, S., Eberhard, V. & Rey, G. D. (in preparation).
 Exploring the interrupting potential of spatial separation, temporal delay and unrelated content in educational hypertexts.
 [PREPRINT]

 - Wirzberger, M., Lado, A., Eckerstorfer, L., Oreshnikov, I., Passy, J.-C., Stock, A., Shenhav, A., & Lieder, F. (2020).
 How to navigate everyday distractions: Leveraging optimal feedback to train attention control.
 In 42nd Annual Meeting of the Cognitive Science Society.
 [ABSTRACT] [POSTER]